Carl Blidberg: Business career

 After completing his studies in 1886, Blidberg was employed at Andersson & Lenngren, where he worked for five years, until 1891, when he became a partner in the firm Setterberg & Blidberg, remaining there for six years, until 1897, when he became a partner and board member of AB Eneroth & Co.
 In 1905, he became the CEO of Trollhättans Oljeslageri AB, a position that he held for 11 years, until 1916, when the company marged with a few others to form the Svenska Oljeslageri AB, of which he was a director.

 Blidberg served as the chairman of the boards of the Riksbank's branch office, Gothenburg Sparbank, Renströmska Badanstalten, and was also a board member of the Rescue Institute.
 For all his work, he became a Knight of the Order of Vasa.
-While he was the chairman of Riksbank, his brothers Figge and Nicke were an civil engineer and a clothing merchant, respectively.
+While he was the chairman of Riksbank, his brothers Figge and Nicke were a civil engineer and a clothing merchant, respectively.